jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 1. The app generates a one-time secret login token, persists a copy of it, embeds it into a callback url and posts that url to the Authentication endpoint.
-2. The app then instructs the user to follow the link sent to their identity host
+2. The app then instructs the user to follow the link sent to their identifier host
-3. The user follows the link sent to their identity host
+3. The user follows the link sent to their identifier host

 ##### Redirect Dance

 *This strategy only possible if user is authenticating to a website in a browser*

-1. The app redirects the user to their identity host's authentication endpoint using query params to define the scopes for the requested session
+1. The app redirects the user to their identifier host's authentication endpoint using query params to define the scopes for the requested session
 2. the user is propmpted to confirm the details of the session request
 3. the user approves the session and is redirected back to the app

-##### Identity Host Prompt
+##### Identifier Host Prompt

-*this strategy requires that the identity host have a UX*
+*this strategy requires that the identifier host have a UX*

 4. The app requests